lightonphiri/etdportal/README.md

 The latest ETDPortal Installation instructions are in the code repository, under the docs directory.

+A video demonstration of how to setup and configure ETDPortal is [available here](https://www.youtube.com/watch?v=o_UBEvxUoKo)

 ETDPortal requires a relational database (only MySQL is presently supported) and a servlet container (only Tomcat 6 has been successfully tested) in order to function.
 More information about these and all other prerequisites tools and services can be found in the Installation instructions above.